nikolayvutov/CSharp/README.md

 # CSharp
-CSharp projects, exercises and exams
+CSharp projects, exercises and exams from the university.